PLY5 - Safeguarding Plymouth's mineral resources

-The Plymouth LPA working together with adjoining local minerals authorities will help to support and facilitate the sustainable use of mineral reserves of national and local importance, subject also to safeguarding the city's growth agenda, its environmental quality and the quality of life of local people.
+The Plymouth Local Planning Authority (LPA) working together with adjoining local minerals authorities will help to support and facilitate the sustainable use of mineral reserves of national and local importance, subject also to safeguarding the city's growth agenda, its environmental quality and the quality of life of local people.
 This will be achieved by:

 - Prioritising the use of recycled and secondary aggregates, including those derived from construction and demolition waste, over the quarrying of primary aggregates.

 - Identifying Mineral Safeguarding Areas in mineral resource areas so that the long term minerals are not needlessly sterilised.

 - Safeguarding key infrastructure and facilities needed to support the handling, processing and distribution of mineral resources.

 - The use of planning conditions and legal obligations to ensure the timely high quality restoration and aftercare of mineral sites once they have been worked out.
 The restoration will be required to take account of geodiversity, biodiversity, native woodland, the historic environment and recreation.

 - Permitting small scale quarrying for conservation and heritage asset restorations where it can be demonstrated that there are no alternative workable resources and where amenity and environmental considerations can be met.